 Get support with your mental health

 The Mental Health Charity Mind report that 1 in 4 people will experience a mental health problem of some kind each year in England.
-We teamed up with Insight Healthcare to host a webinar on the support available through CKH and Insight.
-You can view a recording of the webinar:
+We have health and support available to you.
+You are not alone.

 Dealing with a mental health crisis

 You might be in crisis if:

 - You are thinking of hurting yourself or suicide seems the only option

 - Someone you know has made threats to hurt you or someone else.